MaximeILL/Cobol_SmallModels/readme.md

 ## Description

-This project explores the use of small, optimized language models to automatically generate documentation from COBOL code. **En particulier, nous optons pour la spécialisation de petits modèles de langage pour COBOL, ce qui permet d'obtenir des performances optimales tout en restant léger et accessible.** Although COBOL is an older language, it remains a cornerstone in legacy systems, especially in the banking sector.
+This project explores the use of small, optimized language models to automatically generate documentation from COBOL code. **In particular, we choose to specialize small language models for COBOL, which allows for optimal performance while remaining lightweight and accessible.** Although COBOL is an older language, it remains a cornerstone in legacy systems, especially in the banking sector.
 However, accompanying documentation is often scarce or missing.
 This notebook offers a lightweight and effective solution to bridge that gap, designed for resource-constrained environments where these systems are still in operation.

 ## Context and Motivation